Skilled Lawyer Defending Your Assault And/Or Battery Charge

 • Accidental touching

-It’s important that you call and speak to an attorney today to defend your case and protect your future.
-We are one of the best law firms that offers representation in Saint Lucie County, Martin County, Indian River County, Broward County, Dade County and Palm Beach County.
+It’s important that you call and speak to a criminal defense attorney today to defend your case and protect your future.
+We are a respected law firm that offers representation in Saint Lucie County, Martin County, Indian River County, Broward County, and Palm Beach County.